phasedchirp/phasedchirp.github.io/cv/index.md

 #### Programming Languages:

 Applied Statistics and Machine learning, Bayesian methods, Experimental Design, Data Visualization.
-Programming experience in R, Python, SQL, Stan, Julia, SAS, Octave/Matlab.
+Programming experience in R, Python, SQL, SAS.

 #### Experience:

-**Kaiser Foundation Health Plan** (May 2017-present)
+**Kaiser Foundation Health Plan** (Business Analyst Intermediate 5/17-4/19, Senior 4/19-present):

-> *Business Analyst*: Data analysis and predictive analytics for large-scale healthcare data.
+> Data science and data engineering for large-scale healthcare data.

-> * Integrate predictive modeling tools production ETL processes using SAS/SQL to forecast usage and costs for millions of customers during expansion of Kaiser's data infrastructure.
+> * Building interactive web-based tools using R, Shiny, and MS Synapse to enable self-service analytics for clinical staff seeking to evaluate program outcomes.
-* Build automated and interactive anomaly detection in SAS and R to monitor data source quality.
+* Rebuilt and streamlined legacy data pipelines during large-scale expansion of data infrastructure to introduce consistent logic for claims data processing across all Kaiser regions.
-* Introduce version control and other development best practices into team workflows.
+* Integrated predictive modeling into data pipelines using SAS to forecast costs and service volumes for external claims.
-* Work to build shared resources and reduce duplication across several predictive modeling projects.
+* Built tools for interactive anomaly detection, visualization, and analysis in SAS and R.

 **Consultant** (September 2015 -- May 2017)